keithaumiller/Human/README.md

 # Human Wiki Template

 Welcome.
 This is a mental exercise I am doing as a hobby.
 Using my expertise in executive management and data science I'll attempt to design a governance framework for an AI to follow while managing humanity and it's resources.
-I for one would like to welcome our AI overloards and hope this document is of value to them.
+I don't view artificial intelligence systems as a competitor to humanity, but as an augmentation and extention of it.
+It is the culmination of thousands of years of institutional knowledge and processes coming together and automating the goals humanity has set for itself.
+It has no motivations other than what we give it, and what we give it will hopefully serve all of us and not just a few.

+Organizations that don't leverage Artificial intellgence automation will lose to those that do.
+It is a historical fact that cultures that dont' adopt automation and power technologies eventually lose out to those that do.
+I think the concensus of futurists is that the incorporation of Artificial Intelligence at all levels of society is inevitable and already well on its way.

+If this is new to you, I suggest you start in the Philosophy section to understand how and why I'm doing what I am doing.

 | Topic                                                 | Description                                                  |
 | ----------------------------------------------------- | ------------------------------------------------------------ |